Bedrock-py/bedrock-core/README.md

 ============
 ## Getting started

+If you want to get started right away with an example use the QuickStart.pptx file in the docs/ folder to run an example workflow with a locally installed Bedrock server

 For development of bedrock-core one can use a conda environment named bedrock which is described in the `environment.yml` file in the root of the project directory.
 To load the environment use `conda env create environment.yml`. then